istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl/index.md

 {{< tip >}}
-If you have already [download the Istio release](/docs/setup/getting-started/#download), you should already have `istioctl` and do not need to install `istioctl` again.
+If you have already [download the Istio release](/docs/setup/getting-started/#download), you should already have `istioctl` and do not need to install it again.
 {{< /tip >}}

 ### Install istioctl